dlareau/IAB-Question-Log/index.md

 The questions below have been sourced from [Cliff's Q/A Transcript](https://www.notion.so/Cliff-s-Notes-Q-A-Archive-ba2a2ede574d4b85ace0c577fba492e1) and are presented here in categories for easy viewing.
+You can also head over there to see the answers to any of the below questions.

 ## Questions About Life
 #### IAB 1 (2020-11-11)